henryperkins/opus2/docs/azureResponses.md

 ## Delete response

 By default response data is retained for 30 days.
-To delete a response, you can use `response.delete"("{response_id})`
+To delete a response, you can use `client.responses.delete(response_id)`

 ```python
 from openai import AzureOpenAI